Phwatang-Blog/BPIR4-with-RM520NGLAA/README.md

     - luci-app-3ginfo
  - https://github.com/4IceG/luci-app-atcommands
     - luci-app-atcommands

+## Updating Modem Firmware
+Firmware can be updated through Quectel's QFirehose utility.

+If you have a USB to m.2 NGFF adapter, then you have the easy option of connecting the modem into the adapter and plugging the adapter into a proper computer.

+### Updating Directly From BPIR4
+I used the BPiR4 to perform the firmware update.

+At time of writing, the [opkg qfirehose](https://openwrt.pkgs.org/23.05/openwrt-packages-aarch64_cortex-a72/qfirehose_1.4.9-1_aarch64_cortex-a72.ipk.html) has not been updated to OpenWRT 24.x so most of this procedure has to be done through the terminal.

+The general procedure is to:
+1. Download a qfirehose zip onto the bpi
+2. Unzip and grant executible permissions with `chmod 775`
+3. Download latest firmware for RM520N
+4. Execute QFirehose and tell it to use the firmware downloaded in step 3

+See method 2 of this [guide](https://docs.gl-inet.com/router/en/4/tutorials/upgrade_quectel_module_software/) for more details.

+See [4IceG's repo](https://github.com/4IceG/RM520N-GL) for the latest firmware.

 ## A Sour Note on RM520N-GLAP
 If step 1 of the guide seems to not work, you may have ended up purchasing a **RM520N-GLAP** instead of the **RM520N-GLAA**.